Gaurav-Idnani/git_assignment_HeroVired/README.md

 Now saving the comments here and committing it to branch before switching back to dev.

 # Steps followed after switching back from feature/sqrt branch to dev
+Added the bug fix in the dev branch in the divide method.
+To keep the feature branch updated, merged changes of bugfix from dev to feature branch.

 # Note : One step was missed earlier, which involved merging the changes in dev to main.
 That step is being taken care before starting phase 3.(bugfix in dev)
+The step mentioned here is that the Version 1 was not pushed to the main branch from dev branch to conclude release 1.

 # Note : The changes from feature/sqrt have not been yet fetched in the dev branch
 First step was to close the pull request raised from dev to main to account for merge completion missed(as mentioned below)

-Then, the divide method was updated in the python file, followed by the commit.
-Lastly, since we need to keep the feature/sqrt branch up to date, these changes need to be merged there as well.
+Note: This file has been updated in main branch post completion to keep the flow of steps clear.